 Where there are a number of similar obligations, the likelihood that an outflow will be required in settlement is determined by considering the class of obligations as a whole.
-A provision is recognised even if the likelihood of an outflow with respect to any one item included in the same class of obligations may be small.
+A provision is recognised even if the likelihood of an outflow of economic benefits with respect to any one item included in the same class of obligations may be small.